kibimon/activitymon/monstrpub-levels/README.md

 Servers **SHOULD NOT** run the preceding steps for `mon:Mon` whose `rp:level` is already at the maximum value.
 Servers **MAY** run these steps at other times.

+Servers **MAY** generate an `as:Update` activity to indicate that the `mon:Mon` has been updated if the final completion of the above steps results in a change in level.
+If the above steps are repeated multiple times, an `as:Update` **SHOULD** only be generated for the final result.
+Servers **SHOULD NOT** generate an `as:Update` activity if running the above steps does not result in a change to the properties of the `mon:Mon`.

 ###  3.3 Interactions with Other Servers

 Servers implementing this specification **SHOULD** be able to gracefully interact with servers which do not.